My sister fish with delicate ribs,

 This creature of water, drying and delectable.

-Caduceus – (pronounced ka-DU-see-us) In mythology, a winged staff with two serpents twined around it, carried by Hermes; a similar staff used as the symbol of the medical profession.
+Caduceus – (Pronounced ka-DU-see-us) In mythology, a winged staff with two serpents twined around it, carried by Hermes; a similar staff used as the symbol of the medical profession.

-Cathartes – (pronounced ka-THAR-teez, th as in “thick”) – The genus of North American vultures.
-They have a keen sense of smell.
+Cathartes – (Pronounced ka-THAR-teez, th as in “thick”) The genus of North American vultures.

-One part per billion – A ratio of molecules measuring the sense of smell; here suggesting one man among a billion people.
+One part per billion – A ratio of molecules measuring the sense of smell; here suggesting one man

-Canopic jars – (pronounced ka-NŌ-pik) In Ancient Egypt, the jars in which the internal organs of the deceased were preserved, usually for burial with the mummy.
+Canopic jars – (Pronounced ka-NOO-pik) In Ancient Egypt, the jars in which the internal organs